yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Questions/React.md

 29. What Is A React Router?
 > - Is a package which is used to create Routing.
-> - React Router, and dynamic, client-side routing, allows us to `build a single-page web application with navigation without the page refreshing as the user navigates`.
+> - React Router, and dynamic, client-side routing, allows us to `build a SPA(single-page web application) with navigation without the page refreshing as the user navigates`.
 <br/><br/>

 29.1 How Is Routing in React Different From Conventional Routing?